 There are tons of really cheap credit card tools you can buy.
 Of course, you shouldn’t expect too much from a $4 multi-tool.
 They are often made out of cheap materials which will bend or crack during even small jobs.

-That said, there is still a lot you can do with credit card tools.
+That said, you can still do a lot with credit card tools.
 I use the screwdrivers on my credit card survival tool quite often.
-If SHTF, I would also be thankful for the compass and can opener.
+I would also be thankful for the compass and can opener if SHTF.

-I’ve picked out some of the better-quality credit card tools to share below.
-They are still all cheap but hold up better than others I’ve used.
+I’ve picked some better-quality credit card tools to share below.
+They are still cheap but hold up better than others I’ve used.

 Wallet-Sized Knife

-A knife is one of the most critical survival items that you need to have.
+A knife is one of the most critical survival items you need.
 If the credit card tool you choose doesn’t have a knife, you’ll want to get one to put in your wallet.

 Again, credit card tools aren’t meant for doing challenging tasks.
-In a pinch, you might be able to shave some tinder with a wallet knife, but I’d rather have a fixed blade with me.
+You might be able to shave some tinder with a wallet knife in a pinch, but I’d rather have a fixed blade with me.
 If you are on a budget, you might want to check out these Top 10 Survival Knives for Under $100.

-Even if you do carry a knife as part of your EDC, it’s still nice to have a wallet knife too.
+Even if you carry a knife as part of your EDC, it’s also nice to have a wallet knife.
 When it comes to survival, “two is one, and one is none.”

 Here are two options for wallet knives.
 Just remember to remove wallet knives before going through security!